 HOW DO I KNOW IF AN EMAIL I RECEIVE IS REALLY FROM THE CENSUS BUREAU?
 The U.S. Census Bureau is sending emails to households in low response areas.
 All emails from the Census Bureau will come from [email protected].
 If you receive an email about the 2020 Census from any other email address, do not open attachments or click on links—doing so may download and install harmful software on your computer.
 Instead, forward the email or website address to the Census Bureau at [email protected] and then delete the message.
 The Census Bureau will investigate and notify you of its findings.

 How do I know that a person who comes to my home is really a U.S. Census Bureau employee?
 If someone visits your home to collect a response for the 2020 Census, ask to see the individual’s U.S. Census Bureau ID badge to verify his or her identity.
 A Census Bureau badge has a photograph of the field agent, a Department of Commerce watermark, and an expiration date.
 If you are still unsure, call 800-923-8282 to speak with a local Census Bureau representative.
 Some scam artists impersonate Census Bureau employees to collect your personal information and use it to commit fraud or steal your identity.

 How do I know that a survey I receive in the mail, or a phone call I receive is really from the Census Bureau?
 Scammers may contact you by mail with a letter that appears legitimate, or by phone.
-Call the Census Bureau’s Atlanta Regional Office for verification at 1-800-424-6974 to verify the authenticity of the letter or the identity of the person calling.
+Call the Census Bureau at 1-844-330-2020 to verify the authenticity of the letter or the identity of the person calling.
 Do not trust the caller ID.
 Scammers use a technique known as caller ID spoofing to trick victims into believing that the calls are legitimate.